EBI-predocs/research-software/README.md

 # you will always want this
 stringsAsFactors = FALSE,

-# don't wait for X11 but display text menus; also use the EBI CRAN mirror by default
+# don't wait for X11 but display text menus
-menu.graphics = FALSE,
+menu.graphics = FALSE
-repos = structure(c(CRAN="http://mirrors.ebi.ac.uk/CRAN/"))
 )

 # print the traceback of errors on non-interactive scripts